Going on residentials

 - A maximum of four Brownies aged nine or over may visit a Guide residential, as long as four adults are present.

-- There is no required adult to child ratio for a Senior Section residential, but there must be at least two adults present, or one at the Commissioner's discretion.
+- There is no required adult to child ratio for a Rangers residential, but there must be at least two adults present, or one at the commissioner's discretion.

 - One or more 18-year-old Rangers may share sleeping areas with those under 18 if they are all attending as young members.
 If attending in a leadership role, for example young leader or unit helper, those 18 and over should follow the sleeping arrangements for adult volunteers.
 If you need advice regarding Rangers over 18 years old, please contact [email protected].

 - Where all members of a Rangers trip are over 18, please follow the All Adult Residential Procedure.
 Volunteers should still carry out effective and detailed planning in line with our risk assessment policy.

 - If 18-year-old Rangers aren't in a leadership role, they don't need to complete disclosure checks (DBS/PVG/Access NI) as they're being supervised by adult volunteers.